redoomed1/privacyguides.org/docs/passwords.md

 ![Strongbox logo](assets/img/password-management/strongbox.svg){ align=right }

 **Strongbox** is a native, open-source password manager for iOS and macOS.
 Supporting both KeePass and Password Safe formats, Strongbox can be used in tandem with other password managers, like KeePassXC, on non-Apple platforms.
-By employing a [freemium model](https://strongboxsafe.com/pricing), Strongbox offers most features under its free tier with more convenience-oriented [features](https://strongboxsafe.com/comparison)—such as biometric authentication—locked behind a subscription or perpetual license.
+By employing a [freemium model](https://strongboxsafe.com/pricing), Strongbox offers most features under its free tier, with more convenience-oriented [features](https://strongboxsafe.com/comparison)—such as biometric authentication—locked behind a subscription or perpetual license.

 [:octicons-home-16: Homepage](https://strongboxsafe.com){ .md-button .md-button--primary }
 [:octicons-eye-16:](https://strongboxsafe.com/privacy){ .card-link title="Privacy Policy" }